 We are open to applications from interdisciplinary artists, researchers, writers, performers, curators, film makers, other creative, cultural, environmental or scientific practitioners to apply to join us remotely at Tropic, Arctic and Desert, research and develop projects over 21-42 days that engage in urgent and valuable debate, whilst presenting reciprocal benefits for local communities through our presence and exchange.

-We will exhibit the project in cities worldwide to engage with global audiences, reflect and evoke transformative perspectives for the future.
-Our next exhibition will be held at Guest Projects in London, July 21 - August 9 2018 involving intl. artists with interdisciplinary works developed 08°N, 78°N + 23°S, alongside a free events program for the public.
+Outcomes from the projects will be exhibited in cities worldwide to engage with global audiences, reflect and evoke transformative perspectives for the future.
 Participants who develop works with us will have the opportunity to exhibit with us in future exhibitions.

 + Fees + Financial Aid